 As ducks will do, they mate, nest, and lay eggs.
 We tried to gather the eggs before they hatched because we were getting too many, but the mothers were clever about hiding their nests.
 I would sometimes look out the window into the backyard and see a momma, leading her babies to the pond.
 Peep, peep, quack, quack, she would teach them to swim.
 Very cute.
 Very fun to watch.

 The problem was that we were getting so many ducks, we had to get rid of some.
 I would

 NEVER kill them for food, so when they became “teenagers,” we would herd and donate them to the local organic feed store.
 The farmers liked them as pest controllers.
 Ducks will eat the bugs and leave the produce mostly alone.
 Plus they provide good fertilizer and delicious eggs (when you can find them).

-I miss my ducks, even after all these years, and when I leave suburban Southern California again (and I surely will), I am going to have ducks.
-In the meantime, I go to the local man-made lake at Dos Lagos shopping center (or as my friend, David, calls it, Dos Pondos) to get my duck-fix.
+I miss my ducks, even after all these years, and if I ever leave Southern California again, I am going to have ducks.
+In the meantime, I go to the local man-made lake at Dos Lagos shopping center (or as my friend, David, calls it, Dos Pondos) to get my duck fix.
 I especially like to watch the children feed them.
 Ducks so unabashedly enjoy life and revel in the simplest pleasure.
 Perhaps, if we humans could relax into a rhythm of simplicity and tolerance with no regard for color or race, we would all be happier.
 After all, the gentle giant, Bubba, to our Mallards was just one of their brothers.
 Quack.

 Leave a comment.
 I love comments.
 What animals do you love?
 What about them is special?